-A chiropractor is a health care professional which focuses on not only the diagnosing but the treatment of neuromuscular disorders.
+A Doctor of Chiropractic is a health care professional that focuses on not only the diagnosing but the treatment of neuromuscular disorders.
 More specifically, treatment is focused on the manual manipulation or adjustment of the spine.
 The specific goal is to improve the functionality of patients and to reduce pain.

 For a prospective chiropractor, you are required to have a Doctor of Chiropractic (D.C.) degree along with a state license.
 Typically, a Doctor of Chiropractic program takes four years to complete, and there are at least three years of undergraduate college education to be considered for admission.

 Admission to Doctor of Chiropractic programs entails that one completes at least 90 semester hours of undergraduate education, and other Chiropractic programs require one obtain at least one Bachelor’s degree in order to enter.
 The majority of students who apply for a Doctor of Chiropractic degree typically already have a Bachelor’s degree to their names, although it is not a requirement.
 However, coursework in the sciences and liberal arts such as biology, chemistry, and physics.
 Individual candidates are recommended to inquire with individual schools, as requirements vary from each establishment.

 A typical D.C. program will encompass classwork in the human sciences and will get supervised experience in a clinical setting.
 This is where spinal assessment, adjustment techniques, and diagnosis-making skills will be enhanced.
 There is also a business component, which may include classwork in business management, finance, and billing.
 A dual-degree option is offered for most chiropractic programs, where students may earn another Bachelor’s or Master’s degree in another field.